GoodStuff11/Cura-Tools/README.md

 # Cura-Tools

-## Cura Profile Modifier##
+## Cura Profile Modifier ##

 -----------------------------------------------------
 ### INSTRUCTIONS ###

-1. Run CuraProfileModification.exe
+1. Run CuraProfileModification.py

-2. Copy and paste directory
+2. Copy and paste directory (this will not appear if there is a Cura_Directory file in the Cura-Tools folder)

    This window will ask you to put the directory of the Cura software that you use.
 In order to get this information:

 	* Open up Cura
 	* Click on the "help" tab on the top left of the screen
 	* Click on "show configuration folder"
 	* The directory of your Cura files is in the bar in the upper right area.
-Click on it, and copy and paste it into the entry
+Click on it, and copy and paste it into the entry (eg. C:\Users\Students\AppData\Roaming\cura\3.6)
+	* A Cura_Directory file should appear in the folder, this is for the program to easily access the directory without needing to ask every time the program is run.
+Deleting this file will only make you input the information once again.

 -----------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------